 Dimple membranes can be an excellent choice for applications less than 12 feet (3.7 m) in depth with no hydrostatic pressure.
 These applications may be residential as well as multi-family or light commercial buildings where full waterproofing and drainage board systems would be overkill.

 Dimple membranes create an air gap, producing a way for water to drain to the footing tile and diffuse hydrostatic pressure.
 Deciding on a dimpled membrane for a foundation’s protection system is arguably the right choice for most buildings.
-Dimpled membranes have many advantages over other systems, including the ability to be installed over virtually any foundation type: poured concrete, concrete block, insulated concrete form, or preserved wood foundations.
+One of its key advantages is its ability to be installed over virtually any foundation type: poured concrete, concrete block, insulated concrete form, or preserved wood foundations.

-A dimpled membrane offers many benefits that sprays simply do not.
+Additionally, dimpled membranes offer many benefits that sprays simply do not.
 Dimpled membranes provide an even application, factory-controlled quality, and the ability to bridge foundation cracks.
 This means no water intrusion, optimal comfort and healthy living spaces for homeowners, and fewer warranty claims and call-backs for builders.
-The dimples also create an air gap between the membrane and the foundation, which removes hydrostatic pressure from any incidental water getting behind the membrane, allowing it to flow freely to the perimeter footing drain.

 - What type of protection do you really need?